pushkar5248/car-price-predictor-watson-studio/README.md

      - Evaluate performance
    - Trained on 1000 random rows
    - Tested on remaining ~219 rows
+   - Due to multiple experiments and tests, the default Watson runtime environment's CUH (Compute Unit Hours) ran out.
+   - A second Watson runtime environment was created to continue the project with available CUH credits.

 3. **Prediction and Evaluation**
    - Model deployed through AutoAI